 “So what’s your bad news?”
 I asked.
 “Are we moving again?
 Already?”

 “Well, I got a major promotion.
-I went to our headquarters to get the details, and it’s very straightforward.
+I went to our headquarters in D.C. to get the details, and it’s very straightforward.
 That’s why I flew home this afternoon.”

 “Well, that’s the bad news,” he said.
-“It seems I’m going to be stuck here for at least five years, so unfortunately we’re not moving yet.”
+“It seems I’m going to be stuck here for at least five years, so unfortunately we’re not moving.”

 I had to compute what Dad just said.
-Then I realized what it meant.
+Then I realized what he meant.

 “Oh my god, we’re going to be here for five years?
 That’s fantastic!
 This is a great house and I love living here.
 And it means I’m going to be able to complete my high school education and graduate all in the same place!
-Now, that’s totally fantastic!
+And I love Eastgate High!
+This is totally fantastic!
 I can’t believe it!”

 “Believe it, Tyler.
 It’s true.
-I’m the new regional director and I have a commitment from my boss to have my office in Sacramento for at least five years, and we’re going to live right here, in Oak Grove.
-So Tyler, you’ll be able to attend the same high school from now through your high school graduation.”
+I’m the new regional director and I have a commitment from my boss to have my office in San Francisco for at least five years, and we’re going to live right here, in Oak Grove.
+So, you’ll be able to attend the same high school from now through when you graduate.
+Then you’ll go off to college and you’ll be the only one who’ll be moving, most likely into a college dorm.”

 “I really, really like Eastgate High.
 I don’t want to go to any other school.
 The kids I’ve met are friendly, I’ve made some good friends, including one guy who lives down the street and we’re very good friends already.
 My teachers are all great.
 I like all of my classes.
-And I already got an A on a project that had been assigned to one of my classes last Monday.”
+And I already got an A on a coding project that had been assigned for my AP coding class last Monday and to turn in today.”
+I grinned.

 “Now wait a minute, Tyler,” Dad said.
 “You weren’t a student at Eastgate High until today.
-How could you turn in a project that had been assigned a week ago and that you were never assigned?”
+How could you turn in a project that had been assigned in one of your classes a week ago?
+And that couldn’t have been assigned to you until today?”

 “Mr. Jackson is my AP Computer Programming teacher.
-Last Monday he assigned his students a project using object-oriented programming.
-Never mind what that means, just that it’s real advanced coding.
-So I showed him a program I wrote when I took that online course and got a 100 on it.
-He said it showed very effective use of object-oriented programming.
+Last Monday he assigned a project using object-oriented techniques using C++.
+Never mind what that means, just that it’s advanced coding.
+So I showed him a program I wrote when I took that online course from U.C.
+Berkeley and that I got back with a grade of 100.
+He said it showed very effective use of object-oriented coding.
 He accepted it as my first assignment in the class.
-And he gave me an A.”
+And he gave me an A.” I smiled.

 “That sound pretty amazing,” Dad said, with a slightly skeptical expression.